SteveBarnett/Remixing/thinking/_posts/2022-11-05-simplicity-is-a-feature-of-our-models.md

 ---
-title: Simplicity is a feature of models, not reality.
+title: Simplicity is a feature of our models, not reality.
 tags: concepts inspection TMWT contex
 ---